-- Housing benefit subsidy As a significant budget heading in the region of £22m per annum alone this presents a risk in terms of the accuracy of the claims and subsidy recovered.
-This is mitigated by an earmarked reserve that the Authority maintains; - Pay the budget has been updated to reflect the pay review undertaken by the National Joint Council (NJC) along with annual increments; - COVID 19 It is not known for how long the pandemic will continue to affect the Authority, or to what extent as this will largely depend on the success of the vaccine rollout and any potential future lockdowns or other restrictions. - Temporary accommodation the Council saw a shortfall in housing benefit subsidy in 2020/21 of £574k of which £443k related to unrecoverable Temporary Accommodation costs.
+- Temporary accommodation the Council saw a shortfall in housing benefit subsidy in 2020/21 of £574k of which £443k related to unrecoverable Temporary Accommodation costs.
 The Council is currently acquiring local properties to use directly to help manage the cost of this provision.
-This cost is however still increasing year on year at an alarming rate and will be closely monitored during the next financial year as the impact of COVID will undoubtedly cause this cost to increase further. - 10.2 The Authority does however have a number of work streams in place to help address these risks and also has a healthy reserve position to support in the short to medium term. - 10.3 The disclosures required for the financial year ending 31 March 2021 in relation to the Authority's pension scheme are on pages 57 to 63 and show a Net Pension Liability of £58.8m as at 31 March 2021 (£43.6m at 31 March 2020).
-The liabilities show the underlying commitments that the Authority has in the long run to pay retirement benefits.
-However, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy.
+This cost is however still increasing year on year at an alarming rate and will be closely monitored during the next financial year as the impact of COVID will undoubtedly cause this cost to increase further. - 10.2 The Council does however have a number of work streams in place to help address these risks and also has a healthy reserve position to support in the short to medium term. - 10.3 The disclosures required for the financial year ending 31 March 2021 in relation to the Council's pension scheme are on pages 56 to 62 and show a Net Pension Liability of £57.99m as at 31 March 2021 (£43.6m at 31 March 2020).
+The liabilities show the underlying commitments that the Council has in the long run to pay retirement benefits.
+However, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy.
 At present the deficit on the scheme would be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary.